California SB9 local guide

 Some Los Angeles homeowners may be able to use California SB9 to add primary residential units, split a qualifying single-family parcel into two legal parcels, or combine both paths.

 But Los Angeles is one of the places where homeowners should be extra careful before assuming SB9 works.
-ZIMAS data, zoning, HPOZ or historic issues, specific plans, hillside conditions, fire hazard zones, renter protections, existing structures, access, utilities, Bureau of Engineering issues, and parcel-map feasibility can all affect the answer.
+ZIMAS data, zoning, historic-resource or historic-district issues, specific plans, hillside conditions, fire hazard zones, renter protections, existing structures, access, utilities, Bureau of Engineering issues, and parcel-map feasibility can all affect the answer.

 The safest first step is a property-specific SB9 feasibility review before spending money on architecture, survey, engineering, or an application.